 Recently I’ve discovered the art of oil painting.
+I know that oil paints has been around for an absolute age because it’s one of the oldest artist mediums in the world.
+That’s part of the reason I’ve been so interested in it, how cool would it be to learn a skill that humans have been perfecting for thousands of years?
 It only took wanting to learn for about 15 years before I finally enrolled in an oil painting class!
 I’ve loved learning about this beautiful form of art so when I saw this book, Daily Painting: Paint Small and Often To Become a More Creative, Productive, and Successful Artist by Carol Marine, I couldn’t resist!

 This book has all the details that any artist might need from supplies to technique to motivation to BE an artist and do the work that creates joy.
 I love all of the examples from other artists included in the book as well as testimonials and stories about what Daily Painting has done to revolutionize their talent and career.